ckeditor/ckeditor5/packages/ckeditor5-typing/docs/features/text-transformation.md

 ### Example: Using `transformations.remove` and `extra`

-Another example, removing a few transformations and adding some extra ones:
+Another example, removing some transformations and adding some extra ones:

 ```js
 ClassicEditor